Wald14/my-portfolio/README.md

 ### Work
 Currently I am in the early stages of bootcamp so I don't have projects to show off just yet to a potential employeer.
 In there place, I've linked them to the following places:
 - The first project links to the repository to my first homework assignment.
 This is also the "priority" project.
 That means, it will be larger then the other project cards <ins>*until the window screen is shrunk to below 768px*</ins>.
-I did this because generally one doesn't hover over things on a webpage when using a tablet or phone, so this function no longer seemed necessary for those screens.
+At this point, all projects will fall into a nice column.
 - The other four project cards link to various Google searches about the specific topic they list, either hockey, dog spots, desserts, and a helmet from Star Wars.

+As long as the screen size is larger then 768px, when the user hovers over a project, the image will zoom out and lighten up.
+The hover function is removed below 768px as people generally don't hover over items on their phones.

 ### Footer / Contact Me
 The instructor advised us not to use our real phone numbers or emails at this time as it could lead to an increase to junk calls/emails.
 As a result, I've used fake ones in their place.
 The GitHub link does go to my actual GitHub however.

 ## Link to Website
-The deployed website can be accesed [here](ADD LINK HERE)
+The deployed website can be accesed [here](https://wald14.github.io/my-portfolio/)

 ## Acknowledgements